Updated: 6 days ago

 I hesitated and then quietly asked what she meant.

 She crossed her arms and said: “Before, when I talked about my fiancé, my voice and manner were different.
 When you talk about your writing, you are different.

-She leaned forward, arms on the table and said, “I know how much you want to be a successful writer, but… well, at the beginning of a project, you sound excited and talk as if it were already a success; but I rarely hear that it has sold or even finished.”
+She leaned forward and said, “I know how much you want to be a successful writer, but… well, at the beginning of a project, you sound excited and talk as if it were already a success; but I rarely hear that it has sold or even been finished.”

-Over the following weeks, I began to see my story: that writing was a tough market; that my progress was as fast as could be expected; and that success was coming.
-I just had to be patient.
+Over the following weeks, I began to see the story I was telling myself: that writing was a tough market; that my progress was as fast as could be expected; and that success was coming; I just had to be patient.

 The next time Jan and I met, I told her about my children.
 She said that she had also been looking at other parts of her life, and in her words, “It seems that when reality matches my desire, I don’t have a story.
 I don’t need one.”

-I have more thinking to do about this, but one thing I know: admitting reality admits the possibility of a positive change.
+I have more thinking to do about this, but one thing I know right now: admitting reality admits the possibility of a positive change.

-Denial: the act of seeing what is not in order to avoid what is.
+Denial?
+The act of seeing what is not there in order to avoid what is.

 You are probably already on your feet arguing that denial makes for an insecure foundation, for ineffective living, and you would be right; but there is one overriding truth that cannot be argued.

 In most situations, for most of the time, we can do nothing about our denial—nothing—because of one blinding question: What denial?